 NEO means a person appointed as national executive officer of the Company by the Directors.

+Nominations Committee means the Nomination Committee established by the Directors under clause 14.3.

-14.3Objects mean the objects of the Company in clause 2.
+Objects mean the objects of the Company in clause 2.

 Official Position means, in connection with a body corporate or organisation, a person who:

-holds a position, whether elected or appointed, as president, vice president, secretary, treasurer, director or equivalent of that body corporate or organisation; or
+holds a position, whether elected or appointed, as president, deputy president, secretary, treasurer, director or equivalent of that body corporate or organisation; or

 has, directly or indirectly, a material ownership or financial interest in that body corporate or organisation.